-Bachelors (BA) in Art
+Bachelors (BA) in Art & Design

-The art major offers a 45- to 48-semester-hour course of study in which students concentrate in studio and/or commercial applications encompassing a wide variety of media.
-Graduates pursue careers in education, graphic design, communications, ministry and the visual arts.
+The art major offers a 48- to 52-semester-hour course of study in which students concentrate in studio and/or commercial applications encompassing a wide variety of media.
+Graduates pursue careers in education, graphic design, interior design, fashion design, communications, ministry and the visual arts.
 Students are required to earn a minimum grade of C- in all courses taken for the major.